 The Acute Stroke Clinical Care Standard

-This resource provides a set of suggested indicators to assist with local implementation of the Acute Stroke Clinical Care Standard.
-Clinicians and health services can use the indicators to monitor the implementation of quality statements, and support improvement as needed.
+A set of indicators is available to assist with local implementation of the Acute Stroke Clinical Care Standard.
+Clinicians and health services can use the indicators to monitor the implementation of quality statements and support improvement as needed.

 - Professor Richard Lindley, Professor of Geriatric Medicine, Sydney Medical School